- UCAS course code

 - Organizational skills, communication, writing and editing.

-Feedback on student performance and participation is central to achieving the learning outcomes and will be given firstly to the entire course through a general 1hr feedback session after the course on the essay that also includes advice on exams, secondly online on their essay performance.
+Feedback on student performance and participation is central to achieving the learning outcomes and will be given firstly to the entire course through a general 1hr feedback session after the exam.

 - Gini B, Hager R. 2012.
 Behavioural ecology.
 Encyclopaedia of Life Sciences.
 Chichester:Wiley.